|Monday, November 29, 2021

-The National Initiative for Eating Disorder’s (NIED’s) beloved Hand Knit Hope program and its small but mighty army of caring knitters, has been hard at work knitting and crocheting hats, scarves, headbands and neck warmers to provide warmth to those in need, while also raising awareness about Eating Disorders as a way to give back on Giving Tuesday, 2021.
+The National Initiative for Eating Disorder’s (NIED’s) beloved Hand Knit Hope program and its mighty army of caregiver knitters, has been hard at work knitting and crocheting hats, scarves, headbands and neck warmers to provide warmth to those in need while also helping to educate about Eating Disorders as a way to give back on Giving Tuesday, 2021.

 This year, more than 400 items were lovingly crafted and donated to five different Eating Disorder organizations across Canada including the Bulimia Anorexia Nervosa Association (Ontario), Credit Valley Hospital Eating Disorders Program (Ontario), BridgePoint Center for Eating Disorders (Saskatchewan), and the Silver Linings Foundation (Calgary).

 Now in its 10th year, Hand Knit Hope was initiated by a NIED volunteer who discovered the therapeutic benefits of knitting and crocheting while in treatment for an Eating Disorder.
-She subsequently pitched NIED founder, Wendy Preskow, the idea of forming knitting circles with people struggling with an Eating Disorder.
-Before you could say “knit 1 and purl 2”, people ranging in age from 6 to 90 were knitting and/or crocheting items to distribute to treatment centres, support groups and anyone on their Eating Disorder recovery journey who needed a bit of warmth and love on their path to wellness.
+She subsequently pitched NIED founder, Wendy Preskow, the idea of forming knitting circles of caregivers supporting people impacted with an Eating Disorder.
+Before you could say “knit 1 and purl 2”, caregivers were knitting and/or crocheting items to distribute to treatment centres, support groups and anyone on their Eating Disorder recovery journey who needed a bit of warmth and love on their path to wellness.

 “NIED’s Hand Knit Hope program warms our hearts knowing that donating these items will keep someone a little warmer during the colder days ahead,” says NIED founder Wendy Preskow.
-“This program began as a way to support individuals affected by Eating Disorders who were in treatment or attending support groups.”
+“This program began as a way for caregivers to support individuals impacted by Eating Disorders who were in treatment or attending support groups.”

 This year, Hand Knit Hope extended its reach by donating to the Barbara Schlifer Clinic which offers legal, counselling and interpretation services to marginalized and racialized populations of women who have survived violence and the Stop and Out of the Cold Programs.